Migrating from DSL1

 , DSL2 became the default DSL version.
 In version 22.12.0-edge

-, DSL1 support was removed, and the Nextflow documentation was updated to use DSL2 by default.
-Users who are still using DSL1 should migrate their pipelines to DSL2 in order to use the latest versions of Nextflow.
-This page describes the differences between DSL1 and DSL2, and how to migrate to DSL2.
+, DSL1 support was removed and the Nextflow documentation was updated to use DSL2 by default.
+Users who are still using DSL1 should migrate their pipelines to DSL2 to use the latest versions of Nextflow.
+This page describes the differences between DSL1 and DSL2 and how to migrate to DSL2.

 Processes and workflows